PrunaAI/ai-efficiency-courses/README.md

 ## Resources

 You can find the main resources in the [Awesome AI efficiency](https://github.com/PrunaAI/awesome-ai-efficiency) repository.
-It includes complete reference including:
+It provides a complete reference including:

 - Facts 📊
 - Tools 🛠️